uvaai/wcai/week_1/terminal/terminal.md

 </details>

 > You may have noticed that all files you have seen up to now are named ‘something dot something’.
 This is just a convention: we can call a file `mythesis` or almost anything else we want.
 However, we use two-part names to help us (and our programs) tell different kinds of files apart.
 The second part of a filename is called the extension and indicates what type of data the file holds: `.txt` signals a plain text file, `.pdf` indicates a PDF document, `.cfg` is a configuration file full of parameters for some program, `.png` is a PNG image, and so on.
 This is just a convention, albeit an important one.
 Files contain bytes: it’s up to us and our programs to interpret those bytes according to the rules for plain text files, PDF documents, configuration files, images, and so on.
 Naming a PNG image of a whale as `whale.mp3` doesn’t somehow magically turn it into a recording of whale song, though it might cause the operating system to try to open it with a music player when someone double-clicks it.
+If at any point you want to check something in Finder, you can use `open .` to open the folder you are currently in, or `open document.pdf` if you would like to open a file using the default application for that file extension.
+On Windows, the equivalent command is `explorer` or `start`.

 ### Copying files